wcchu/GoTick/README.md

 1. Introduction

 The program builds a tournament of the tic-tac-toe games (https://en.wikipedia.org/wiki/Tic-tac-toe).
 Any number of robot and/or human players attend the tournament.
-In each session, two players out of all players are chosen.
+In each session, two out of all players are chosen.
 These two players play any number of episodes.
 A robot has a fixed intelligence but gain experience over episodes and sessions.
 Each robot exports its experience to an data file which is then analyzed and visualized.

 To run the program, build the executable file by `go build -o executable_file.exe` then run that executable.